SAP/sap-btp-service-operator/README.md

 With the SAP BTP service operator, you can consume [SAP BTP services](https://platformx-d8bd51250.dispatcher.us2.hana.ondemand.com/protected/index.html#/viewServices?) from your Kubernetes cluster using Kubernetes-native tools.
 SAP BTP service operator allows you to provision and manage service instances and service bindings of SAP BTP services so that your Kubernetes-native applications can access and use needed services from the cluster.
-The SAP BTP service operator is based on the [CustomResourceDefinitions API](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
+The SAP BTP service operator is based on the [Kubernetes Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

 ## Note
 This feature is still under development, review, and testing.